AlugoIdris/Chambua-ETL/README.md

 python etl.py
 ```

 This will execute the entire ETL pipeline, from data extraction to data loading.
-The transformed data will be loaded to the RDS staging warehouse `idrialug9071_staging`, and the computed files will be loaded back to the S3 bucket directory `idrialug9071_analytics`.
+The transformed data will be loaded to the RDS staging warehouse `idrialug9071_staging`, and the computed data will be loaded back to the S3 bucket directory `d2b-internal-assessment-bucket/analytics_export`.

 # Extra: Data Visualization